The Fair Division of Hereditary Set Systems: An Improved Lower Bound

 As $k\ge 3$, we obtain

 Hence, each bundle that is allocated in Phase 3 reduces the total value to agent $i$ of items in $\hat{\mathcal{P}}$ by at most $\frac{3}{2}\cdot \alpha$.
 For bundles of cardinality at least 4 (allocated in Phases 4 and beyond) this is at most $\frac{4}{3}\cdot \alpha$.
-This bound suffices for bundles of size at least 4.
-We now bound bundles allocated in Phase 3 more carefully.
-To do so, we amortize the accounting process by defining for any item $j$ allocated in a bundle $B$ by the mechanism,
+The bound for bundles of size at least 4 is sufficient for out purposes, but the bound for bundles of size 3 is not strong enough.
+So we now bound bundles allocated in Phase 3 more carefully.
+To do so, we amortize the accounting process by defining, for any item $j$ allocated in a bundle $B$ by the mechanism,

 That is, $a_j$ is the average value of items in $B$.
 Since each allocated bundle is minimal and has cardinality~$3$, we have, for any item $j$, that

 We now further partition elements of $\mathcal{A}_{3}$ into two sets whose values we will bound independently in order to reduce the gaps in our accounting.
 To this end, let $U$ consist of those items in $\mathcal{A}_{3}$ that belong to a part $P \in \hat{\mathcal{P}}$ which contains no other elements of $\mathcal{A}_{3}$.
 That is, $j\in U$ if item $j$ is the only item of $\mathcal{A}_{3}$ in some part $P \in \hat{\mathcal{P}}$.
 Let $\bar{U} = \mathcal{A}_{3} \setminus U$; thus, $\bar{U}$ consists of those items in $\mathcal{A}_{3}$ that belong to a part $P \in \hat{\mathcal{P}}$ which contains a least two items of $\mathcal{A}_{3}$.